Migrating PostgreSQL foreign keys to Neo4j relationships automatically

 Automated Metadata Extraction & Schema Mapping

-A robust Relational Schema Mapping Strategies begins by querying PostgreSQL system catalogs to extract deterministic FK metadata.
+A robust Relational Schema Mapping Strategies implementation begins by querying PostgreSQL system catalogs to extract deterministic FK metadata.
 Use the following query to generate a normalized mapping dictionary:

 sql